DanielFDA/sei-project-2/README.md

 My duo for this project was [Max](https://github.com/maccymg)

-!Important: Sadly the API that was used for this project has been taken down indefinitely, for learning purposes I will still make the readme and try to explain everything as it was, take into account that this API was simple, it was one JSON file filled with objects (around 2000) and every object would have a quote and it's author.
+Important: Sadly the API that was used for this project has been taken down indefinitely, for learning purposes I will still make the readme and try to explain everything as it was, take into account that this API was simple, it was one JSON file filled with objects (around 2000) and every object would have a quote and it's author.
 The authors were varied there was no theme to it.

 In this section I will do my best to explain what the functions do and how the application works, if you choose you can skip the explanations and go straight to my thought process during the building of this app.